 - Reflect important components of economic growth or quality of life

-- Offer accessible data for individual countries in North America, Latin America, Europe, and Asia that are necessary for comparison
+- Offer accessible data that are necessary to compare individual countries in North America, Latin America, Europe, and Asia

 Four indices meet these criteria and were selected for inclusion in the Scorecard: